Moore Town, Jamaica: Nanny Town

 The conquest of Jamaica by the English in 1655 led to an influx of Western and Central Africans into the country through the slave trade.
 Consequently, a number of the enslaved escaped to various parts of the mountains, joining another group that had been released by the Spanish during the Invasion of Jamaica.
-These Free black people in Jamaica, who inhabited Moore Town, claim descent from escaped Africans and Taino men and women.
+These Free black people in Jamaica, who inhabited Moore Town, claim descent from escaped Africans and Taíno men and women.

 These people became known as the Jamaican Maroons.
 This migration disrupted the slave plantation, resulting in periodic war between the Maroons and British.
 After approximately 80 years of warfare, the Maroons controlled a sizeable amount of the mountainous forests of the eastern parts of Jamaica.
 Eventually, the British recognized their autonomy by offering them peace treaties which brought an end to the First Maroon War.

 In 1739, Cudjoe, the leader of the Leeward Maroons in western Jamaica, signed a peace treaty that recognized the independence of Cudjoe's Town (Trelawny Town) and Accompong.
 This treaty allowed them numerous benefits, including tax-free lands throughout the island.
 These lands are still home to succeeding generations of the original Maroons in western Jamaica.

 The community of Moore Town was founded by one of the Maroon leaders, "sister" to Cudjoe, Nanny, and during the First Maroon War they lived in Nanny Town.
 Nanny refused to sign the Peace Treaty of 1740 between the British colonial government and the Windward Maroons, but acquiesced in the uneasy truce that followed.
 Nanny accepted a land patent which gave her people 500 acres of land, at a site which late became known as Moore Town.